Maria Sampen

 Maria Sampen, Professor of Violin at University of Puget Sound, enjoys a vibrant career as concerto soloist, recitalist, chamber musician and teacher.
 Equally at home with repertoire ranging from classical to avant-garde to popular styles, Dr. Sampen has delighted audiences with her eclectic programs, her passionate performance style and her highly expressive playing.
 She has performed in Europe, Asia, Canada and all over the United States.

-Dr. Sampen is a passionate supporter of contemporary music and has commissioned and premiered recent concertos for violin and orchestra by composers David Glenn, Marilyn Shrude and Robert Hutchinson.
-Sampen has released recordings on AMP Records, Block M Records and Perspectives in New Music/Open Space.
+Dr. Sampen is a passionate supporter of contemporary music and has commissioned and premiered concertos for violin and orchestra by composers Marilyn Shrude, David Glenn and Robert Hutchinson.
+Sampen has released recordings on AMP Records, Block M Records, Perspectives in New Music/Open Space and Origin Records.
 Additionally, she has commissioned and premiered an impressive body of chamber works, collaborating with composers such as William Bolcom, William Albright, Bright Sheng, Marcos Balter, Andrew Mead, Robert Morris, Nico Muhly and Forrest Pierce.

 Dr. Sampen teaches a talented studio of violinists at the University of Puget Sound.
 She also coaches chamber music, teaches String Pedagogy and Aural Skills and chairs the string department.
 She has twice received the University of Puget Sound’s Thomas A. Davis Teaching Award for excellence in teaching.
-Her students are frequent winners of local concerto competitions and have won top awards at the Music Teacher National Association Competition, the Tacoma Philharmonic Solo Competition, and the American String Teacher Washington State Competition.
-Dr. Sampen has also served on the faculties of the Brevard Music Festival in North Carolina, the Interlochen Center for the Arts and the Icicle Creek Chamber Music Institute in Washington.
+Her students are frequent winners of local concerto competitions and have won top awards at the Music Teacher National Association Competition, the Tacoma Philharmonic Solo Competition, the Washington State Solo and Ensemble Competition, and the American String Teacher Washington State Competition.
+Dr. Sampen has also served on the faculties of the Brevard Music Festival in North Carolina, the Interlochen Center for the Arts, the Hilton Head Chamber Music Institute in South Carolina and the Icicle Creek Chamber Music Institute in Washington.

-Dr. Sampen is a graduate of the University of Michigan and Rice University.
+Dr. Sampen graduated with highest honors from the University of Michigan (Bachelor of Music and Doctor of Musical Arts) and Rice University (Masters of Music).
 Her major teachers include Paul Kantor, Kenneth Goldsmith and Paul Makara.
 She has also performed and studied at the Mozarteum Sommerakademie, the Banff Centre for the Arts, the Musicorda Festival, the Carnegie Hall Professional Training Workshop, and as a fellow at both the Aspen and Tanglewood Music Festivals.

 Dr. Sampen loves working with her brilliant and talented students at the University of Puget Sound.
+The 2023-24 university violin studio includes 25 violinists hailing from Washington, Oregon, Alaska, Hawaii, California, Colorado, Montana and New Mexico.
+Additionally, she teaches a studio of 10 pre-college and adult students who travel to Tacoma for weekly lessons from all over the greater Tacoma-Seattle area.
 She believes that every student is capable of growth and positive change.
 She has been delighted to make her career at a place that also holds these values.
 She is committed to helping her students reach their maximum potential, not only as artists but as citizens of this world.

 Education